SuperTankRevive/Arhibot-Rat-All-Versions-/README.md

 Ready!

 Port:
-1. (In first version) - Click the button "Listener" and enter your port "In my action is 1337".
+1. (In first version) - Click the button "Listener" and enter your port "In my case is 1337".
 Click Start, ready!
 2. If client didn't connected, you need NO-IP.

+How to Open Ports?

+For opening ports you need No-IP or HideMyName VPN

+Builder:

+In First Version:
+1. Click the button "Builder"
+2. Enter the IP / No-IP, your started port
+3. You can setup for your virus special functions.
+Example: Copy to StartUp, Anti Kill, etc. (at your discretion)
+4. After setup, click "Build!", choose directory where you want to save the virus, ready!

+In Second Version:
+1. Click the link "Builder" bellow
+2. Do the same. (optional) you can set for your virus icon.
+3. Ready!

+#demonstration